 Breakfast, lunch, dinner

-Our take (Jan.
-2011): Our first visit was a good one, with our family enjoying a broccoli & chicken calzone served hot and fresh, buffalo chicken wings and a garlic and cheese pizza.
+Our family enjoyed a broccoli & chicken calzone served hot and fresh, buffalo chicken wings and a garlic and cheese pizza.
 The staff was friendly and accommodating.
-We sat at one of the 4 tables near the front door, so was a bit chilly.
+We sat at one of the four tables near the front door, so was a bit chilly.
 Decor is pretty modest, mainly consisting of posters of food.
-There’s a flat screen TV, though it wasnt on when we were there.
-Prices are reasonable.
+There’s a flat screen TV and the prices are reasonable.

 Weston Road Cafe